TheOdinProject/curriculum/ruby_programming/files_and_serialization/project_event_manager.md

 [File#open](http://rubydoc.info/stdlib/core/File#open-class_method) allows us
 to open a file for reading and writing.
 The first parameter is the name of the file.
 The second parameter is a flag that states how we want to open the file.
-The 'w' states we want to open the file for writing.
+The `w` states we want to open the file for writing.
 If the file already exists it will be destroyed.

 Afterwards we actually send the entire form letter content to the file